Howard Smith (company): Shipping

 On 7 July 1854 Captain William Howard Smith arrived in Melbourne from England as skipper of the 177 ton steamer Express in which he held a 50% share along with the ship's engineer, SB Skinner.
 On 3 October 1854, the Express began operating the first regular passenger service in Australia from Melbourne to Geelong.
 Smith sold his share in the business to Thomas Parker in 1861 and returned to England.

 In May 1864, Howard returned to Australia with the 672 ton Kief, a former British Army water carrier and entered the interstate coal trade with a service from Melbourne to Sydney and Newcastle.
 In 1875, Howard recommenced operating passenger services.
 Services were extended to Townsville in 1883, Adelaide in 1885 and Fremantle in 1893.

 In 1947 Howard Smith withdrew from the interstate passenger market.
 In 1961 the Melbourne Steamship Company was taken over.
 In 1968 Howard Smith withdrew from the interstate shipping market and concentrated on bulk shipping and the management of specialised ships for others.
+In 1969 Howard Smith entered the bulk carrier trade market with the purchase of 1964 built Hoegh Helm from Leif Hoegh & Co of Norway.